RediSearch/RediSearch/docs/docs/design/design.md

 When a search is performed, we need to either traverse such an index, or intersect or union two or more indexes.
 Classic Redis implementations of search engines use sorted sets as inverted indexes.
 This works but has significant memory overhead, and also does not allow for encoding of offsets, as explained above.

-RediSearch uses String DMA (see above) to efficiently encode inverted indexes.
+Search and Query uses String DMA (see above) to efficiently encode inverted indexes.
 It combines [Delta Encoding](https://en.wikipedia.org/wiki/Delta_encoding) and [Varint Encoding](https://developers.google.com/protocol-buffers/docs/encoding#varints) to encode entries, minimizing space used for indexes, while keeping decompression and traversal efficient.

 For each "hit" (document/word entry), we encode: